dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

   - Pick $x₀$ a minimal element which extends to a bad sequence.
     Such element must exists because because $(X,≤)$ is not a WQO (it contains bad sequences) and since $<$ is well-founded any set has a minimal element.
     $x₀$ is a minimum in the set of elements starting a bad sequence.
-* inductions step: we have a prefix $x₀…x_{n-1}$
+* induction step: we have a prefix $x₀…x_{n-1}$
-  - Chose $x_n$ to be a minimal element among the set of elements such that $x₀…x_n$ extends to a bad sequence.
+  - Choose $x_n$ to be a minimal element among the set of elements such that $x₀…x_n$ extends to a bad sequence.
-  Such element exists by the same reasoning as above.
+  Such an element exists by the same reasoning as above.

 __Proposition.__
 Let $(X,≤)$ be a quasiorder with $<$ well-founded and $x₀ ~ x₁ …$ be a minimal bad sequence.